 He was traded earlier this summer from his junior team of the last three years, the Rouyn-Noranda Huskies, to the Gatineau Olympiques in the Quebec Junior League (QMJHL).

-Given the Kings injury situation, he had an outside shot at making the Kings roster this season.
-However, earlier today he was reassigned back to juniors.
+Even with the Kings injury situation, he likely didn’t even have an outside shot at making the Kings roster this season due his lack of experience.
+Something he’ll get more of this season, as earlier today he was reassigned back to his junior club.

 Prior to being shipped off, Nic makes his MayorsManor debut…

 MM: Let’s back up a week or so.
 How did Rookie Camp go for you, prior to starting the main camp last weekend?